GeekOops/geekoops-nextcloud/README.md

          - role: geekoops-nextcloud
            vars:
              nc_db_pw: "1234abcd"
-             nc_php_fpm_pool: "cloud"
+             nc_redis_socket: "/var/run/redis/cloud.sock"

 ## Stuff to do afterwards
-- If you replayed a backup, you need to copy over plugins, data
+- If you replayed a backup, you need to copy over plugins, data,...

 ## License